 6.7.2.2 AP-AS reference point

 The HTTP protocol is run over the AP-AS reference point.
 Confidentiality and integrity protection can be provided for the reference point between the AP and the AS using NDS/IP mechanisms as specified in TS 33.210 [5].
-For traffic between different security domains, the Za reference point shall be operated.
+For traffic between different security domains, the Za reference point is operated.
 For traffic inside a security domain, it is up to the operator to decide whether to deploy the Zb reference point.

 6.7.2.3 Example of using AP for TLS tunnels